 Failure of the equivalency exam would necessitate attendance at an Illinois basic law enforcement training academy.

 Summary of Conditions:

 The hiring agency must provide the following to ILETSB when hiring an out-of-state trained officer:

-The Notice of Appointment must be submitted electronically through the Board’s LEDI system.
-The supplemental documentation must be submitted electronically to the ILETSB office to begin the waiver review process.
-Please email those documents to Ms. Jill Weber at Jill.Weber@Illinois.gov.
+The supplemental documentation, Authorization to Obtain and Release Form, FBI criminal history check and a copy of the Basic Training Certificate (if available) must be submitted via PDF, fax or mailed to the ILETSB office to begin the waiver review process.
+Please forward those documents to Ms. Jill Weber at Jill.Weber@Illinois.gov.